semtu/kivy-calculator/README.md

 ![calculator](interface.png?raw=true "Title")

 To run:
--Clone the repo
+- Clone the repo
--Run from terminal using the command
+- Run from terminal using the command
 ```
 python first.py
 ```